The objection deadline has passed, but public comments are still accepted until a decision is made.Submit a comment

 Traffic Increase

-on a 9-home street
+on an 18-home street

 Why This Matters